NVIDIA DOCA PCC Application Guide

 host/pcc_core.c– host functions to initialize and destroy the PCC application resources, parsers for PCC command line parameters

+device/rp/rtt_template/rp_rtt_template_dev_main.c– callbacks for user CC algorithm initialization, user CC algorithm calculation and algorithm parameter change notification of the RTT template algorithm reference

+device/rp/rtt_template/algo/*– user CC algorithm reference for RTT template.
+Put user algorithm code here

-device/pcc_dev_main.c– callbacks for user CC algorithm initialization, user CC algorithm calculation, algorithm parameter change notification
+device/rp/switch_telemetry/rp_switch_telemetry_dev_main.c– callbacks for user CC algorithm initialization, user CC algorithm calculation, and algorithm parameter change notification of the switch telemetry algorithm reference

 This application leverages the following DOCA library: